 Gay travel is booming, especially in Europe, the world’s most popular tourist market.
-GETA (the Gay European Tourism Association, Gay Welcome’s ‘parent’) estimates the value of the Gay European Tourist Market at a massive €50b.
-Whereas once a ‘gay holiday’ meant a week in Mykonos or Sitges, the options for travel in Europe have multiplied to include everything from huge circuit parties in Barcelona or London, gay cruises such as those from Atlantis cruises, with thousands of revelers on board, a week floating down the Rhône tasting the region’s wines, going on a gay biking week in Tuscany, or donning a wig and sashaying through Madrid on their annual gay pride march.
-Gay Travel now means so many more things than it did before and the diversity and size of our travel options continues to grow, with Europe’s gay hotels, event planners and tour operators busily concocting more ways for gays and lesbians to holiday together.
+GETA (the Gay European Tourism Association, our ‘parent’) estimates the value of the Gay European Tourist Market at a massive €50b.
+Whereas once a ‘gay holiday’ meant a week in Mykonos or Sitges, the options for travel in Europe have multiplied to include everything from huge circuit parties in Barcelona or London, cruises such as those from Atlantis cruises, with thousands of revelers on board, a week floating down the Rhône tasting the region’s wines, going on a biking week in Tuscany, or donning a wig and sashaying through Madrid on their annual pride march.
+Gay travel now means so many more things than it did before and the diversity and size of our options continues to grow, with Europe’s homo hotels, event planners and tour operators busily concocting more ways for gay travellers to holiday together.

 And that’s exactly why this website exists.
-Partly to make it easier for people to find gay and gay-friendly hotels that welcome them (rather than a stern look when you ask for a double bed), but also to make it much easier to explore the multiplying gay travel options available to us all.
+Partly to make it easier for people to find hotels that welcome them (rather than a stern look when you ask for a double bed), but also to make it much easier to explore the multiplying options available to us all.
 Our website brings it all together in one easy-to-use travel website.
-Our Gay Cruises, Tours and Holidays page, for example, puts every cruise, big and small, onto one easy to use map.
+Our Cruises, Tours and Holidays page, for example, puts every cruise, big and small, onto one easy to use map.
 And then adds every tour and holiday.
-Our Gay Events calendar, the biggest in Europe, gives you instant access to everything from bear weeks to opera programs to the hottest clubbing dates - from Antwerp to Zurich.
+Our Events Calendar, the biggest in Europe, gives you instant access to everything from bear weeks to opera programs to the hottest clubbing dates - from Antwerp to Zurich.
 With over 3,900 places to stay, our accommodation finder allows you to track down a warm welcome in seconds.
-Our Gay Travel Guides are a great way to prepare for a trip somewhere, or decide where to travel to.
-They include handy maps, lists of the top attractions, out tips for the top bars and gay beaches, and links to other travel websites with even more information.
+Our Travel Guides are a great way to prepare for a trip somewhere, or decide where to travel to.
+They include handy maps, lists of the top attractions, our tips for the top bars and beaches, and links to other travel websites with even more information.
 And in our Travel Shop you’ll find everything from guides and maps to the sexiest swimwear - for that oh-so-homoselxual holiday to Mykonos.

 Gay hotels in Europe

-From swanky city-centre hotels in London, Paris and Berlin, to rustic guesthouses in the south of France and the Greek islands, the range of gay and gay-friendly accommodation that exists across Europe is huge.
-Gay travel has truly arrived - in the form of our very own hotels.
+From swanky city-centre hotels in London, Paris and Berlin, to rustic guesthouses in the south of France and the Greek islands, the range of gay-only and gay-friendly accommodation that exists across Europe is huge.
+Our travel market has truly arrived - in the form of our very own hotels.

-Finding gay-only hotels, guesthouses or B&Bs in city-centres can be more tricky.
-Thanks to the growth of gay travel in recent years, most of the hotels in the bigger cities are very accepting, and offer more facilities than a small, gay-only property.
+Finding LGBT-only hotels, guesthouses or B&Bs in city-centres can be more tricky.
+Thanks to the growth of LGBT travel in recent years, most of the hotels in the bigger cities are very accepting, and offer more facilities than a small property.
 And in cities, location can be more important to Travellers who are probably not be hiring a car.
-You'll find good hotels close to all of the gay 'quarters' in Europe's big city centres (all of which are marked with rainbow-coloured pins on our property search map).
+You'll find good hotels close to all of the 'queer quarters' in Europe's big city centres (all of which are marked with rainbow-coloured pins on our property search map).

 The ‘Gay Holiday’ comes of age

 Gay cruises are booming.
-Organised gay holidays are popping up all over Europe.
-Gay tours are proliferating.
+Organised holidays are popping up all over Europe.
+Tours are proliferating.
 The days when ‘gay holiday’ merely meant homosexuals going abroad are over.
-As our community has grown and become ever more cohesive and sophisticated, so our 'economy’ has too - and with it the gay travel industry.
+As our community has grown and become ever more cohesive and sophisticated, so our 'economy’ has too - and with it our own travel industry.

-Gay events are also giving the concept of gay travel a boost.
+Events are also giving the concept of LGBT travel a boost.
 Europe’s pride marches are now huge, and whereas they were once mostly local affairs, the biggest now attract travellers from all over Europe and the world.
-Join the gay carnivals in Madrid, London or Berlin, and you’ll bump in to visitors from Athens to Zurich - who’ve travelled there specifically for the pride parade and countless parties and club nights organised around it.
+Join the LGBT carnivals in Madrid, London or Berlin, and you’ll bump in to visitors from Athens to Zurich - who’ve travelled there specifically for the pride parade and countless parties and club nights organised around it.

-We’ve listed all the gay cruises, gay tours and gay holidays you could possible want - on our Holidays page.
+We’ve listed all the cruises, tours and holidays you could possible want - on our Holidays page.
 If you know of any we’ve missed, please let us know.
 They’re all charted on handy maps, so you can see them all geographically.
-We expect this section of our gay travel site to grow over time, as the gay travel industry continues to expand and more gay cruises and tours are launched each year.
+We expect this section of our travel site to grow over time, as the LGBT travel industry continues to expand and more cruises and tours are launched each year.